embrilliant/kanban_board/README.md

-## Kanban Board
+# Kanban Board

+####A beautiful minimal agile development tool for anything.

-#### Features
+## Features
-- Drag and drop image files from desktop to change the background of the board
+- Drag and drop image file from desktop to change the background of the board
 - Drag and drop tickets
 - Animated bin